Michael Eugene Sharp: Execution

-After his conviction, Sharp repeatedly appealed his death sentence, but was unsuccessful each time.
-On November 19, 1997, he was ultimately executed via lethal injection at the Huntsville Unit.
+After his conviction, Sharp repeatedly appealed his death sentence but was unsuccessful each time.
+On November 19, 1997, he was executed via lethal injection at the Huntsville Unit.
 Shortly before the sentence was carried out, he posted a three-page statement which discussed his newfound religion and his opposition to the death penalty.

-As of May 2022, no further murders have been definitely linked back to Sharp.
-While he was not convicted in Guerrero's murder, her case was closed after he led authorities to her grave, and presumably remains a suspect in the killings of McNew and Davis, with authorities believing that he might have killed others across West Texas.
+As of May 2022, no further murders have been definitively linked back to Sharp.
+While he was not convicted in Guerrero's murder, her case was closed after he led authorities to her grave.
+He presumably remains a suspect in the killings of McNew and Davis, with authorities believing that he might have killed others across West Texas.

 He is buried at Captain Joe Byrd Cemetery.